 Hybrid identity

-As Tailwind Traders starts to move some resources and develop new applications in Azure, the company wants to avoid creating a parallel identity solution that would require separate login information for on-premises and cloud resources.
+As Tailwind Traders starts to move some resources and develop new applications in Azure, the company wants to avoid creating a parallel identity solution.
+They don't want to require separate sign in information for on-premises and cloud resources.

-In this unit, you'll learn about the different ways to implement hybrid identity.
+In this unit, you learn about the different ways to implement hybrid identity.

 Deploying domain controllers to Azure